|Metallica show, after 15 years. The location is again a stadium but 12,000 kilometers farther. With French lessons.

 Right at noon I reached the terminal and right grabbed the 20 minutes later departing local train to the southern city of the Silver.

 Does Hungary or a developed country like this?
-On the train stations (at least the railway terminals in the capital do have) you can find dedicated electronic boxes with SUBE: you press the destination, put the card to the reader and it immediatly spits out the ticket.
+On the train stations (at least the railway terminals in the capital do have) you can find dedicated electronic boxes with SUBE: you press the destination, put the card to the reader and it immediately spits out the ticket.
 There are classic counters too but only the tourists and local people with lesser affinity with the technology use them.

 Probably Hungary and other countries too have such, but it clearly makes the life easier.